-MINORITY LANGUAGE TRANSLATIONS - Minority language translations of candidate statements for voter information booklets may be provided in Chinese, Japanese, Korean, Spanish, Tagalog and Vietnamese for qualifying jurisdictions in accordance with the National Voting Rights Act provisions and Department of Justice specifications.
+MULTILINGUAL TRANSLATIONS - Multilingual translations of candidate statements for voter information booklets may be provided in Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog/Filipino, Thai and Vietnamese for qualifying jurisdictions in accordance with the National Voting Rights Act provisions and Department of Justice specifications.
 These booklets are sent only to voters who have requested translated material.
 Additional booklets are provided at the polling places on Election Day.

 INDIGENT CANDIDATES - If a candidate alleges to be indigent and is unable to pay the advance fee for submitting a candidate statement, the candidate shall submit an Affidavit of Financial Worth to the local agency to be used in determining the candidate's indigence eligibility.
 The affidavit shall be submitted by the candidate with their candidate statement by the specified deadline.
 The candidate shall certify under penalty of perjury the truth and correctness of the content of the affidavit.
 A determination shall be made whether or not the candidate is indigent and the local agency will notify the candidate of its findings.
 If a determination is made that the candidate is indigent, the local agency shall print and mail the statement without payment of the advance fee.
 The candidate will be billed the actual pro rata share of the cost following the election.
-If a determination is made that the candidate is not indigent, the candidate shall withdraw the statement or pay the requisite fee within three days of notification, excluding Saturdays, Sundays and state holidays.
-If payment is not received within the specified time the statement will not be included in the Official Sample Ballot Booklet.
+If a determination is made that the candidate shall withdraw the statement or pay the requisite fee within three days of notification, excluding Saturdays, Sundays and State holidays.

-ACCESS/PUBLIC EXAMINATION PERIOD - Candidate statements are confidential until the applicable filing period ends.
+PUBLIC EXAMINATION PERIOD - Candidate statements are confidential until after the close of the nomination period.
+Once the filing period closes, the statements are open to public examination for a ten (10) calendar day period.
+If the nomination period is extended for a particular office, the statements are open to public examination for another ten (10) calendar day period.
 A fee may be charged to any person wishing to obtain a copy of the material.
-During this period any person may file a writ of mandate or an injunction to require any or all of the material/data to be amended or deleted.
-If the nomination period is extended for a particular office, the examination period for that office shall be adjusted.
+During both periods, any person may file a writ of mandate or an injunction to require any or all of the content/data to be amended or deleted.
+(E. C. § 13311)